ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/Marker-Display-types/Marker-Display-types.rst

 .. image:: images/SphereListMarker.png

 A sphere list is a list of spheres with all the same properties except their positions.
-Using this object type instead of a `visualization_msgs/msg/MarkerArray <https://github.com/ros2/common_interfaces/blob/{DISTRO}/visualization_msgs/msg/MarkerArray.msg>`_ allows rviz to batch-up rendering, which causes them to render much faster.
+Using this object type instead of a `visualization_msgs/msg/MarkerArray <https://github.com/ros2/common_interfaces/blob/{DISTRO}/visualization_msgs/msg/MarkerArray.msg>`_ allows RViz to batch-up rendering, which causes them to render much faster.
 The caveat is that they all must have the same scale.